-Researcher and writer committed to improving the human response to environmental challenges.
+Committed to improving the human response to environmental challenges.
 Dartmouth alumna in environmental anthropology.
-Semi-pro cross-country skier, compulsive reader, lover of mountains and language.
+Semi-pro cross-country skier, compulsive reader, lover of mountains.

 Digital media veteran of award-winning websites and apps since the 1990s.
 Passionate about using online communication tools for good.
 Yale grad.
 Mother of two budding recyclists.
 Avid mountain biker and skier.

 Full-stack web developer with a degree in English.
 Dedicated to the success of the causes and brands he believes in.
 Resident of San Francisco.
 Part-time novelist and billboard proofreader.